Divine-Journey-2/Guides/guides/P2PTunnels.md

 a) plug your power to your ME controller.

-b) use an *energy acceptor* and plug your power through it.
+b) use an *energy acceptor* and plug your power from there.

 c) connect your subnetwork to your main with the use of **quartz fibers**.
 They'll let energy pass through but not channels, meaning two networks will still be separated.